-Throughout the year hundreds of renowned artists, designers, scholars and others visit RISD to speak and share their work, and many departments host annual lecture series highlighting discipline-specific topics of interest.
+Throughout the year renowned artists, designers, scholars and others visit RISD to speak and share their work, and many departments host annual lecture series highlighting discipline-specific topics of interest.
 These events are open to the entire campus community—and often the general public, too.

 We also offer prospective students several opportunities to connect with RISD, including on-campus and online information sessions throughout the fall.

 The Liberal Arts division and Global Arts and Cultures program invite the RISD community to a lecture by NYU Professor Ahmed Ansari, who teaches courses in interaction and systems design, design research and design studies.
 This talk aims to introduce the audience to a perspective from cultural anthropology little known in design anthropology or ethnographic research in design: that of the recent “ontological turn.”
 The discussion will focus on issues related to ethnographic shallowness within the context of design research and what a turn to taking radical alterity and ontological/cosmological difference seriously might entail.

 The Edna Lawrence Nature Lab and Southeastern New England Fibershed are pleased to announce the upcoming virtual panel series The Common Thread.
 This monthlong series will explore the commonalities within the systems of land, waste, material and color and how they can intersect with various modes of thought to drive positive change.
 Click here to RSVP and learn more.